geoarrow/geoarrow-data/ns-water/README.md

 # Nova Scotia Water

 The Nova Scotia Water data set (i.e., the Nova Scotia Hydrographic Network) and supporting data are provided by the Nova Scotia [Geospatial Data Directory](https://nsgi.novascotia.ca/gdd/).
+This data includes Z values and is an example of data distributed through a mainstream channel that requires more than one identifier to capture the CRS (horizontal + vertical CRS identifiers).

 These data were obtained under an *Unrestricted Data Use License Agreement for Government Geographic Data* as specified by the Province of Nova Scotia [Geospatial Data Directory](https://nsgi.novascotia.ca/gdd/).